pyOpenSci/lessons/github-git/fork-repo.md

 ::::{todo}
  /images/github/fork-structure.png
 :alt: "Diagram showing how forking creates a personal copy linked to the original."
-# [Graphic Suggestion: A simple diagram showing "Original Repo → Fork → Your Account".]
+Graphic: A simple diagram showing "Original Repo → Fork → Your Account".
 ::::